bitshares/beet/README.md

 Once your keys and account are verified, you will be redirected to the dashboard view which currently displays your account details and balances.

-While logged-in, Beet exposes a websocket API **LOCALLY** that can only be accessed by applications running on your computer (internet browser or any other third party application installed on your computer), as long as it includes our client-side javascript library [BeetJS](https://github.com/bitshares/beet-js).
+While logged-in, Beet exposes a socket.io server **LOCALLY** that can only be accessed by applications running on your computer (internet browser or any other third party application installed on your computer), as long as it includes our client-side javascript library [BeetJS](https://github.com/bitshares/beet-js).

 BeetJS allows any web-page to send requests to Beet in order to retrieve identity (account id / address) or ask for an action to be taken (sign a transaction, vote or others).
 Of-course, any incoming request has to be **explicitly** approved by the user inside the Beet app and is clearly displayed.

-Many blockchains have their native javascript library that can be used
-(e.g. [bitcoinjs](https://github.com/bitcoinjs/bitcoinjs-lib) for the Bitcoin blockchain,
-[bitsharesjs](https://github.com/bitshares/bitsharesjs) for the BitShares Blockchain or [eosjs](https://github.com/EOSIO/eosjs) for EOSIO blockchains).
-BeetJS allows to inject itself into such a native library which automatically redirect all signature and broadcast requests to Beet, i.e. you can simply use the native javascript library and inject BeetJS when starting your application, and voila, Beet is integrated.
+Many blockchains have their native javascript library that can be used (e.g. [bitcoinjs](https://github.com/bitcoinjs/bitcoinjs-lib) for the Bitcoin blockchain or [bitsharesjs](https://github.com/bitshares/bitsharesjs) for the BitShares Blockchain.
+BeetJS can be injected into such native libraries to redirect all signature and broadcast requests to Beet, i.e. you can simply use the native javascript library and inject BeetJS when starting your application, and voila, Beet is integrated.

-The app lives on your system tray and will only quit if explicitly done via right-click on the system tray icon.
-While minimized it will provide balloon notifications when requests are made to prompt the user to take action.

 ## For end users

-Releases are bundled as installers for OS X, Windows and Linux (Snap included) and are available at https://github.com/bitshares/beet/releases.
+Releases are bundled as installers and are available at https://github.com/bitshares/beet/releases.

     ATTENTION